ngain/jekyll-now/_posts/2017-11-29-The-Tree-Analogy.md

 ---
 layout: Post
-title: My _take on the_ Tree Analogy
+title: My take on The Tree Analogy
 ---
 _Originally from a text chat to a friend_